 Abstract: We consider the optimal pricing and referral strategy of a monopoly that uses a simple consumer communication network (a chain) to spread product information.
 The first-best policy with fully discriminatory position-based referral fees involves standard monopoly pricing and referral fees that provide consumers with strictly positive referral incentives.
 Effective price discrimination among consumers based on their positions in the chain occurs in both the first-best solution and the second-best solution (with a common referral fee).

 Abstract: We propose a simple theory that shows a mechanism through which international trade entails wage and job polarization.
-In the basic model, we consider two symmetric countries in which individuals with different abilities work either as knowledge workers, who develop differentiated products, or as production workers, who engage in actual production processes.
+We consider two countries in which individuals with different abilities work either as knowledge workers, who develop differentiated products, or as production workers, who engage in production.
 In equilibrium, ex ante symmetric firms attract knowledge workers with different abilities, which create firm heterogeneity in product quality.
 Market integration disproportionately benefits firms that produce high-quality products.
-This winner-take-all trend of product markets causes war for talents, which exacerbates income inequality within the countries.
-Indeed, we show that as a result of trade liberalization, the real wages of highest and lowest income earners increase, while those of middle-income class decline.
-We also extend the basic model to those with asymmetric countries and show among others that internatioanl trade worsens income inequality within the countries, particularly so in the smaller country.
+This winner-take-all trend of product markets causes war for talents, which exacerbates income inequality within the countries and leads to labor-market polarization

 This paper proposes a model of two-party representative democracy on a single-dimensional political space, in which voters choose their parties in order to influence the parties' choices of representative.
 After two candidates are selected as the median of each party's support group, Nature determines the candidates' relative likeability (valence).
 Based on the candidates' political positions and relative likeability, voters vote for the preferable candidate without being tied to their party's choice.
 We show that (1) there exists a nontrivial equilibrium under natural conditions, and that (2) the equilibrium party border and the ex ante probabilities of the two-party candidates winning are sensitive to the distribution of voters.
 In particular, we show that if a party has a more concentrated subgroup, then the party tends to alienate its centrally located voters, and the party's probability of winning the final election is reduced.
 Even if voter distribution is symmetric, an extremist party (from either side) can emerge as voters become more politically divided.